mustafa-hiri/Data-Science-vs-Data-Engineering/README.md

 # Data-Science-vs-Data-Engineering
-Data Science vs Data Engineering
+Data Science vs Data Engineering:

 ---> Understanding and leveraging both data science and data engineering can help businesses make data-driven decisions, improve efficiency, and ultimately enhance their operations and profitability.

 I will break it down in a way that's easy to understand: